 We are committed to being a conscious and responsible fashion business

-Peony Rice is a business that believes in the fair treatment of people, resources and the environment.
+We care and are committed to the fair treatment of people, resources and the environment.
 Our collections should be regenerative by design.
-Every piece has been thoughtfully created from the design stage to being skilfully crafted from high quality and carefully sourced fabrics.
+Every piece has been thoughtfully created from the design stage to being skillfully crafted from high quality and carefully sourced fabrics.
 Each piece is designed and crafted to be modern fashion classics, which become timeless wardrobe investments.
 Be at ease that we have made your garments in the best possible way for the earth and you.

 We are conscious that we want the designs to be made in the right way

 Peony Rice designs are inspired by our own heritage and loves for our asian roots and western influences.
 We want them to survive and continue to be loved by our clients.
-To become treasures that will last because they were made in the right way and can be passed down to the next generations.
+We want them to become treasures that will last because they were well made in the right way and can be passed down to the next generations.

 We strive to be responsible with our decisions and designs

 We continuously seek to improve our products, practices and our transparency as a brand.
-We do our best to make responsible decisions when designing and developing each piece with the processes involved.
-We have been committed to not ‘over manufacture’ since the very beginning.
-To chose to stay away from over consumption and wastage in fashion and have been doing so for over a decade.
+We do our best to make responsible decisions when designing and developing each piece with all the different processes, We have been committed to not ‘over produce’ since the very beginning.
+We have chosen to stay away from over consumption and wastage in fashion and have been doing so for over a decade.
 Sustainability is constantly evolving learning process for all of us.

 We use natural fibres where possible